 This ratio appears on the reports of only banks that have a Subchapter S election.
 In contrast to the bank's ROAA ratio in the Profitability section of each report, which is adjusted to reflect an assigned tax rate, this ratio factors in all net income.
-Since only a small percentage of participants have Subchapter S status, no peer averages are calculated for this ratio.
-Also, no parameter is established.
+No parameter has been established for this ratio.